Peter Jackson: Tintin franchise

 Jackson was one of three producers on The Adventures of Tintin: The Secret of the Unicorn, directed by Steven Spielberg and released in 2011.
 He is officially credited as producer but before he began working on The Hobbit, helped Spielberg direct the film.
 Jamie Bell and Andy Serkis were cast due to their collaboration with Peter Jackson on King Kong and The Lord of the Rings.
-Spielberg chose to work with Peter Jackson due to his work on the Lord of the Rings series, and knew Peter Jackson's company Weta Digital would make his vision a reality.
+Spielberg chose to collaborate with Peter Jackson due to his work on the Lord of the Rings series, and knew Peter Jackson's visual effects company Weta Digital would make his vision a reality.
 It received positive reviews and grossed $374 million at the box office.

 In December 2011, Spielberg said that a sequel was planned, but this time he would be in a producing role, with Jackson as director.
 Kathleen Kennedy said the script might be done by February or March 2012 and motion-captured in summer 2012, so that the movie would be on track to be released by Christmas 2014 or mid-2015.
 In February 2012, Spielberg said that a story outline for the sequel had been completed.
 In December 2012, Jackson said that the Tintin schedule was to shoot performance-capture in 2013, aiming for a release in 2015.
 On 12 March 2013, Spielberg said, "Don't hold me to it, but we're hoping the film will come out around Christmas-time in 2015.
 We know which books we're making, we can't share that now but we're combining two books which were always intended to be combined by Herge."

 In December 2014, Peter Jackson said that the Tintin sequel would be made "at some point soon", although he intended to focus on directing two New Zealand films before that.
 The following year, Anthony Horowitz, who was hired as the sequel's screenwriter even before the release of the first film, stated that he was no longer working on the sequel, and was unsure if it was still being made.
 In June 2016, Spielberg confirmed that the sequel was still in development, but Jackson is working on a secret project in the meantime.